httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

          1. Let value be the result of applying Serialising an Item ({{ser-item}}) to parameter's param-value.
          2. Append "=" to output.
          3. Append value to output.
-   4. If more members remain in input:
+   4. If more members remain in input_plist:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.